 Move between regions

 This article describes how to request a move between regions and keep Power BI data.
 Be sure you're aware of what can’t be moved and steps you have to do before and after the region move.
 Moving between regions is considered a tenant migration.
 You can request a different process to move your tenant to another region if data loss and reconfiguration is acceptable.
-To determine your current data region, follow the steps in Find where data is stored.
+To determine your current data region, follow the steps in Find the default region for your organization.

 - We must receive written approval confirming your awareness and agreement of the effect of the tenant migration on your organization.

 - Provide a point of contact for after business hours during the migration.

 The migration process moves all tenant data to the new region.
 The GUID assigned to datasets, reports, dashboards, and other content don't change.
 However, there are some limitations you should be aware of and preparation steps you need to take.

 Migration requires about six hours of down time.
 During migration, users can't access Power BI and will see an error message similar to the one shown in the following screenshot.
 The actual down time depends on the volume of data to be migrated.

 Power BI Premium Per User (PPU) capacity will be deleted before migration starts.
 After the migration, PPU capacity will be recreated at first PPU user sign-in.
 For more information about PPU licenses, see Power BI Premium Per User.

 After migration, Excel workbooks that use the Analyze in Excel feature might fail to refresh.
 You might need to update the connection string or redownload the ODC connection for that dataset.
 Follow the steps in Start in Power BI with Analyze in Excel if necessary.